jarecoo/practice/notes.md

 8. A good place to find thoughtful articles on the problems with the church: http://www.mormonthink.com/
 9. A Letter for My Wife http://www.letterformywife.com/wp-content/letter/Letter_For_My_Wife.pdf
 10. http://www.missedinsunday.com/

+The Uncorrelated Facts Quiz
+1. What was Joseph Smith up to before he started translating the BoM and founding the church?
+Did he get into any trouble for that?
+2. How many first vision accounts are there?
+How are they different?
+3. How has the Church portrayed, in official art, the translation of the BoM?
+How did JS actually do it?
+What role did the golden plates play?
+How does this method relate to his pre-church days?
+4. What is a seer stone?
+What did the church teach about Joseph Smith and seerstones prior to ~2000?
+When did the first photograph of the Jospeh Smith’s seerstone surface from the church?
+5. What 2 works of 19th century literature is the BoM most similar to?
+How are they similar?
+How significant, percent-the-same, are the similarities compared to other literature of the time?
+How much access did JS likely have to these texts?
+6. What are the kinderhook plates?
+How did JS do at translating them?
+7. Did the witnesses of the BoM see the physical plates?
+8. Name 3 anachronisms in the BoM.
+9. Name 4 pieces of archeological evidence for the BoM itself, not just mesoamerican culture.
+10. Name 4 or more significant doctrinal or historical revisions in the BoM.
+11. Who does the church claim are the ancestors of the Nephites and Lamenites?
+What did they used to claim before 1995?
+What does DNA evidence show?
+12. What did the Nauvoo Expositor print that caused it to be destroyed?
+Who ordered its destruction?
+13. What does the papyrus example portray that was used to produce the Book of Abraham?
+What does the church teach about the origin of the Book of Abraham?
+What did they used to teach pre 1995?
+14. What 3 things did the lord use an angel and flaming sword for in this dispensation?
+What made these events so important?
+15. How many wives did JS have?
+How old was the youngest?
+How many were married to other men at the time JS married them?
+How did he come to marry them, and his other wives?
+16. What pressure was the federal government putting on the church due to Mormons practicing polygamy, and in what year?
+17. When was polygamy renounced?
+Is polygamy still a doctrine of the church?
+18. What did past prophets teach about the inhabitants of the moon and the sun?
+19. What is the Adam-God theory?
+20. What is the doctrine of Blood Atonement?
+21. What specifically did the church teach, over the pulpit, about blacks?
+What pressure was being put on the church that could have caused them to renounce the ban on blacks holding the priesthood?
+22. True/False: The temple ceremony used to include a pantomime of one’s own death/suicide as a covenant.
+If true, what did this oath represent?
+23. How close to Mesianic temple rituals is the LDS ritual?
+24. Who is Joseph Bishop and what is his history as an MTC president?
+How many books has he written for the church through Deseret Book?
+Are they available for purchase today?
+25. Who is Mckenna Denson and how does she relate to Joseph Bishop?
+Who is Greg Bishop and what role did he play in Mckenna’s story?
+When did Mckenna’s accusations unfold and when did Utah’s HB330 bill appear?
+26. What evidence exists about victims of sexual assault in the church (e.g. lawsuits)?
+Characterize how does the church typically treats these victims via Kirton Mckonkie?
+27. Who is Sam Young and why was he excommunicated?
+28. Who is Bill Reel and why was he excommunicated?
+29. Are there any verifiable lies told by apostles?
+What did Jeff Holland say about growth in April 2017?
+How did the church statistics verify his claim?
+30. What is the Mark Hoffman scandal?
+31. What is the compensation package for high ranking general authorities?
+32. What portion of revenue does the church give toward charity compared to the Seventh Day Adventists?
+How much does 1 temple usually cost?
+33. What is the value of the Church’s stock market portfolio?
+34. What is The Corporation of the President of the Church of Jesus Christ of Latter Day Saints?
+How does the actual Church of Jesus Christ of Latter Day Saints related to this?
+What is the corporate organization behind the church?
+35. What is the average ward budget?
+36. In which cases is a disciplinary council required?
+In which cases is it not required?
+37. What is the church’s current stance on gay members?
+What about children of gay members?
+How is the definition of apostasy related?
+38. Does Russel Nelson claim the church is fully restored?
+What has he said in the past on this topic?
+What has the church traditionally taught?
+39. Utah’s teen suicide rate is extremely high, what are cited reasons from the victims for their suicide?
+What else gets cited as the reason?
+What does Dan Reynolds film Believer have to say about this topic?
+40. What does the trend of leaving members look like in the last few years?
+What do they cite as main reasons for leaving?
+What does the church know about this trend?
+What have they been advised to do in response?
+What have they done?
+What church-produced reports are there detailing “Faith Crisis?”
+What did LDS scholar Terryl Givens say about members leaving the church?
+41. According to the Church, what are “Uncorrelated Facts?”